lockss/lockss-rtd-portal/docs/migration/introduction.rst

 LCAP Over SSL
 =============

 If your LOCKSS network uses SSL keystores for encrypted :external+lockss-portal:term:`LCAP` communication between nodes, you will need to perform a few additional steps related to your LCAP SSL keystore during the migration of your node.
-Ask your LOCKSS network administrator if this situation applies to you, and contact us for further advice if applicable.
+Ask your LOCKSS network administrator if this situation applies to you, and if so, contact us for further advice.

 ----